 Dating Long-term – A Cultural Image

-For long term relationships, image plays a part.
-Just over 2% of Japan’s population is foreign, so interracial marriages are rare.
-Acting the part and embracing the culture will not only impress your partner but her family and friends as well.
+For long-term relationships, image plays a part.
+Over 2% of Japan’s population is foreign, so interracial marriages are rare.
+However, acting the part and embracing the culture will impress your partner’s family and friends.

-Yes in Japan, this matters.
-By being familiar with local culture and adapting to the Japanese way of life, it shows your committed long-term and may prove to be marriage material.
+Yes, in Japan, this matters.
+Being familiar with local culture and adapting to the Japanese way of life shows your commitment to the long term and may prove marriage material.

 Too Direct – Japans Unspoken Language

 In general, Japanese people are never too direct when speaking.
-Avoiding consultations and not standing out, is more the traditional approach, within their culture.
+Avoiding consultations and not standing out is the traditional approach within their culture.